 If you don’t yet have a baby, think of how tired you were in the first trimester of pregnancy and multiply it by any number from ten upwards.
 Exhaustion can have a ripple effect on your relationship.
 Be kind to yourself.
-Recognise the high price to your family of unrealistic housekeeping standards.
+Recognise the high price to your family of unrealistic expectations of perfection – those ‘insta-perfect images’ are posed bullshit, anyway.

 - Relationship truth 2) Spontaneity’ will not happen without careful planning.